APPLICATIONS FOR FALL 2017 ADMISSIONS ARE CLOSED. APPLICATIONS WILL OPEN SEPTEMBER 1, 2017.

 - COMPSCI 297P: Capstone Design Project for Computer Science

-Students will select at least six of the classes listed below.
+Students will select six of the classes listed below.

 - COMPSCI 202P: Applied Cryptography

 - COMPSCI 203P: Network and Distributed Systems Security